$ oc get machinesets -n openshift-machine-api

 $ oc create -f <filename>.yaml (1)

-You can turn Technology Preview features on and off for all nodes in the cluster by editing the FeatureGates Custom Resource, named cluster, in the openshift-config project.
+You can turn on a subset of the current Technology Preview features on for all nodes in the cluster by editing the FeatureGate custom resource (CR).

 Back up etcd, enable or disable etcd encryption, or defragment etcd data.